MemoryKeepersVideo.com

 Be sure to let the photographer and videographer know the timing and sequence of events so they will be positioned and ready.

-Honoring and joining families Use and tell the guests about heirloom objects used in the service or reception to remember certain relatives. (grandma’s candlesticks)
+Tell the guests about heirloom objects used in the service or reception to remember certain relatives. (grandma’s candlesticks)

 Display and label photographs of loved ones, living and dead, who could not attend the wedding.